-Much of the available public land and green space in Cambridge is managed by the Massachusett’s Department of Conservation and Recreation (DCR).
-CP&GC has a history of partnering with DCR to leverage major long-term civic restoration improvements and tree planting at these sites.
-The club continues to work closely with the City and the department to support these DCR-managed open spaces.
+Massachusett’s Department of Conservation and Recreation (DCR) manages much of the available public land and green space in Cambridge.
+CP&GC partners with DCR to leverage long-term restoration improvements and works closely with the City and DCR to support these open spaces.

 Lowell Memorial Park